2016 COURSE DESCRIPTIONS

 This course is intended for AP Statistics teachers who feel uncertain about the content or the expectations of the course.
 We will discuss a variety of questions from previous exams, along with their scoring rubrics and some student solutions, as a spring-board for investigating the content and how to present it.
 There will also be discussions regarding the use of available technology in the course, available resources, test-taking strategies, and ideas for projects and activities.

-Faculty: Mark Schimsky
+Faculty: Marc Schimsky

 Faculty: Robert Handy